izakpavel/izakpavel.github.io/_posts/2019-08-29-tweaking-animations-with-GeometryEffect.markdown

 }
 {% endhighlight %}

-The return value of `effectValue` method is a [ProjectionTransform] struct which is basically 3x3 transformation matrix supporting affine transformations (like scale, translation, rotation) that is applied on the view in visual space.
+The return value of `effectValue` method is a [ProjectionTransform] struct which is basically 3x3 transformation matrix various transformations (like scale, translation, rotation) that is applied on the view in visual space.

 ![rotationEffect]

 You can see in the example that even though our effect aims on the rotation, we had to introduce 2 translations.
 That is because the rotation is being done around point *(0,0)* (top-left corner) so first we shift center of the view to that point, rotate it and move back to previous position.

+*Update 3rd of September 2019*

+Since [ProjectionTransform] supports initialization from [CATtransform3D] structure, it is possible to introduce full 3D transformations of the view.

+In the example below the rotation along y axis is introduced.
+Note setting of `m34` element that sets the perspective parameter of the projection transformation.
+Without that the projection of the view is orthographic.

+{% highlight swift %}
+struct CustomRotationEffect3D: GeometryEffect {

+    var offsetValue: Double // 0...1

+    var animatableData: Double {
+        get { offsetValue }
+        set { offsetValue = newValue }
+    }

+    func effectValue(size: CGSize) -> ProjectionTransform {
+		let angle = Double.pi*(abs(offsetValue-0.5)-0.5)

+		var transform3d = CATransform3DIdentity;
+		transform3d.m34 = -1/max(size.width, size.height) // setting up the perspective projection
+		transform3d = CATransform3DTranslate(transform3d, size.width/2.0, size.height/2.0, 0)
+		transform3d = CATransform3DRotate(transform3d, CGFloat(angle), 0, 1, 0)
+		transform3d = CATransform3DTranslate(transform3d, -size.width/2.0, -size.height/2.0, 0)

+		return ProjectionTransform(transform3d)
+    }
+}
+{% endhighlight %}

 ## Better use-cases